-I am an Assistant Professor of Political Science (Associate Professor as of July 1), specializing in international relations and African studies, at Barnard College, Columbia University (USA).
+I am an Associate Professor of Political Science, specializing in international relations and African studies, at Barnard College, Columbia University (USA).
 I work on civil wars, peacebuilding, peacekeeping, humanitarian aid, and African politics.

-My current research project examines how everyday elements influence peacebuilding interventions on the ground.
-I conducted extensive fieldwork for this project between 2010 and 2012, with a primary case study on the eastern Democratic Republic of Congo and comparative research in Burundi, Cyprus, Israel and the Palestinian Territories, South Sudan, and Timor-Leste.
-Preliminary findings from this project have appeared in Critique Internationale and African Affairs (the latter piece won the 2012 Best Article award from the African Politics Conference Group).
-The book based on this research, Peaceland: Conflict Resolution and the Everyday Politics of International Intervention, has just been released by Cambridge University Press.
+My previous project focused on the everyday elements that influence peacebuilding interventions on the ground.
+It included extensive fieldwork in the eastern Democratic Republic of Congo and briefer comparative research in Burundi, Cyprus, Israel and the Palestinian Territories, South Sudan, and Timor-Leste.
+The book based on this research, Peaceland: Conflict Resolution and the Everyday Politics of International Intervention, was released by Cambridge University Press in 2014.
+It won the honorable mentions for two book prizes, the 2014 Chadwick Alger Prize from the International Studies Association and the 2014 African Argument Book of the Year.
+Findings from this project have also appeared in Critique Internationale and African Affairs (the latter piece won the 2012 Best Article award from the African Politics Conference Group).

 Before becoming an academic, I worked for humanitarian and development agencies in Afghanistan, Kosovo, the Democratic Republic of Congo, Nicaragua, and India.
 I hold a post-doctorate from Yale University (2007), a Ph.D. in political science from New York University (2006), and M.A.s in political science and international relations from Columbia University (2000) and Sciences Po (France, 1999).